-EYFS have systems in place to ensure that parent voice is contributing to their child's Learning Journey through proud clouds.
+EYFS have systems in place to ensure that parent voice is contributing to their child's Learning Journey through proud clouds and Seesaw.

-School council allows for pupil voice feedback about any concerns or successes.
+School council allows for pupil voice feedback about any concerns or successes alongside regular, informal pupil voice activities.